-Chinese soldier with civil, military documents captured near Demchok area of Ladakh
+Chinese soldier apprehended by Indian Army at Demchok area in Ladakh

 New Fire and Fury Corps commander to head Indo-China talks this week

-The Indian Army in a statement said, " a PLA soldier identified as Corporal Wang Ya Long was apprehended in the Demchok sector of Eastern Ladakh on 19 October 2920 after he had strayed across the LAC."
+The Indian Army in a statement said, "a PLA soldier identified as Corporal Wang Ya Long was apprehended in the Demchok sector of Eastern Ladakh on 19 October 2920 after he had strayed across the LAC."

 "The PLA soldier has been provided medical assistance including oxygen, food and warm clothes to protect him from the vagaries of extreme altitude and harsh climatic conditions.
 A request has also been received from the PLA about the whereabouts of the missing soldier.